manicminer/authorize-aws/README.md

 ## Requirements

-Uses Python 3.6.
+Uses Python 3.6 and Boto 3.
 Run `pip install -r requirements.txt`.
 A suitable Python version manager is recommend, but you can install as root if you really want to.

 ## Example usage